Von der Leyen endorses EPP's Rwanda plan to offshore asylum

 "Tackling the migration problem at its core requires a new pact with African countries," reads the manifesto.

-In recent months, the EU has signed 'cash-for-migrant-control' deals with Tunisia, Egypt and Mauritania.
+In recent months, the EU has signed 'cash-for-migrant-control' deals with Tunisia, and it is expected to do so with Egypt and Mauritania.

 In December, EU lawmakers passed a rule known as the 'Rwanda' clause which allows EU countries to ignore the definition of a 'safe' country if there's already an agreement with that country.
 This could apply to deals spanning Tunisia, Egypt, Mauritania, and possibly others.